 Tokyo's drinking culture revolves around movement.
 You start with beer at a tachinomi, move to sake at a specialty shop, maybe hit a whisky bar for something strong, then end at an all-night izakaya for one last drink and some food.
 Each stop serves its purpose, and the night builds momentum naturally through strategic bar hopping.

-Tiny bar in Golden Gai
+Drinks at a tiny bar in Golden Gai late at night

 The neighborhoods support this style of drinking.
 You can walk between completely different atmospheres in Ebisu, or stick to one theme and explore Golden Gai's micro-bars all night.
 The neon lights create natural waypoints as you navigate between venues.
 Either approach works for experiencing authentic Tokyo at night culture.